Our writers express their own opinions, not a ‘company line’

 There’s a straightforward answer:

-Each of our subscription-based advisory services provides its own independent view of any given investment.
+- Each of our regulated subscription-based advisory services provides its own independent view of any given investment.

-The most recent view — that service’s official position — can be found on the relevant company’s summary page within each service.
+- The most recent view — ie, an individual service’s official position — can be found on the relevant company’s summary page within a service.

 - Anything else — eg, the articles on our public website — is someone’s individual personal opinion.

 If there’s a change to a service’s official position, the service concerned will announce it in a regular update or issue or (in the case of some services) a special email.

 However, one service’s official position does not prevent another service from disagreeing and putting forward other arguments regarding the company.
 The Motley Fool, as a company, has long encouraged all Fools — whether customers or employees — to think independently and to express their views in messages on discussion boards and in articles our public website.

-As a consequence of this we allow all of our subscription-based services — eg, Share Advisor, Hidden Winners and Champion Shares PRO — to operate independently of each other and, potentially, to arrive at opposing views.
+As a consequence of this we allow all of our subscription-based services — eg, Share Advisor, Hidden Winners and Pro — to operate independently of each other and, potentially, to arrive at opposing views.
 So, if you are subscribed to one of our services and you see a Motley Fool article or viewpoint that runs counter to what your subscription service tells you, that’s why.

 We encourage this free and independent thinking because it is our firm belief that it serves every investor’s best interest to encounter and consider opposing viewpoints.
 Only by considering both sides of an argument — bull and bear, for instance — can someone come to a properly informed decision about whether to buy, or perhaps sell, a particular share.

 That’s the reality of the stock market — at any one time some people will be buyers of a given company, whereas others will be sellers — and we think it’s very important to reflect that.